Laddr

 Limitations

-• Infrastructure Requirements: Requires Redis, PostgreSQL, and object storage
+• Infrastructure Requirements: Requires Redis, a trace database, and (for large payloads) object storage

-• Python Only: Currently only supports Python agents
+• Python Only: Currently only supports Python agents; requires Python 3.10 or newer, below 3.14

 • Learning Curve: Requires understanding of multi-agent concepts